 1. SET UP YOUR OFFICE

 Having a defined workspace helps you to switch modes between working and not working.
 If you work from home, set up a room or a space in a room where you can work.
 Human Made will cover the costs of setting up your workstation.
-The company will also cover the cost of a co-working space.
-If it costs more than £350 per month (or an amount equivalent to this if you work outside the UK) please discuss it with Zoe (you can read more about our expenses policy).
+The company will also cover the cost of a co-working space if required.
+You should open an expenses ticket any associated costs, as per our expenses policy.

 For good health, we recommend that you work at an ergonomic workstation.
 Should you choose to work away from home, in a coffee shop or library, for example, you should ensure you have the right tools for setting up an ad hoc workstation.
 These include a laptop stand, mouse, and keyboard.

 2. SET A SCHEDULE

-Having a schedule is not a requirement of your job, but it may help you to keep some separation between your work and the rest of your life.
-Many Humans work regular hours, though operate flexibly within that.
+Having a schedule is not a requirement of your job, but it can help you to keep some separation between your work and the rest of your life.
+Many humans work regular hours, though operate flexibly within that.
 As you become more embedded in the company you’ll become familiar with who works 9-5 and who has a more erratic schedule.
 So long as you are available to attend any regular meetings you’re part of, figure out a schedule that works for you.
-If you are working on client projects, it helps your project manager if you can communicate your normal working hours to them.
+You should communicate your working schedule with your team or squad, and make sure that you can make any client commitments.

 3. TURN OFF COMMUNICATION CHANNELS